justinthelaw/uds-rke2/docs/RKE2.md

 - `-t <token>`: RKE2 uses a secret token to join nodes to the cluster securely.
 This can be generated with something like openssl to create a secure random string.
 - `-s <join address>`: RKE2 initializes on a "bootstrap" node.
 The '-s' argument is the IP address or hostname of the bootstrap node or cluster control plane and is used by new nodes to join the cluster.
 When this is either unset or matches the IP of the host RKE2 is being started on, RKE2 will initialize as the bootstrap node.
 - `-a`: RKE2 has server or agent nodes.
 Agent nodes are Kubernetes worker nodes and do not host critical services like etcd or control-plane deployments.
-- `-T <dns address>`: By default cluster generated certificate is only valid for the loopback address and private IPs it can find on interfaces.
-When accessing cluster from a hostname or public IP, they need to be provided so they can be added to the cluster certificate.
+- `-T <dns address>`: By default, the cluster-generated certificate is only valid for the loopback address and private IPs it can find on interfaces.
+When accessing the cluster from a hostname or public IP, they need to be provided so they can be added to the cluster certificate.

 ### Script Usage

 This script should be run on each node with a minimum of 3 server nodes for an HA setup, plus additional agent nodes as needed.
-Ideally you should also setup load-balancing for server nodes (at minimum round-robin with DNS) so that a single node failure does not cause access issues.
+Ideally, you should also set up load-balancing for server nodes (at minimum round-robin with DNS) so that a single node failure does not cause access issues.

 An example setup is provided below: